Blog

 • Learn by doing instead of just observing

-• Sciences: Explore the solar system, dissect virtual animals, experiment with chemical reactions
+• Science: Explore the solar system, dissect virtual animals, experiment with chemical reactions

 • History: Visit ancient civilizations, experience historical battles, explore virtual museums

-• Mathematics: Visualize complex geometric concepts, manipulate 3D graphs, understand abstract functions
+• Mathematics: Visualize complex geometric concepts, manipulate 3D graphics, understand abstract functions

 • Art: Create virtual sculptures, explore painting techniques, visit global art galleries